 Using an Agilent Network Analyzer with open ended dielectric measurement probe (85070e dielectric probe kit), the ‘loss factor’ (e’’) of common organic solvents has been measured between the range 0.1 to 40.0 GHz.
-Measurements were conducted in 250 mL pyrex reaction vessels filled with 125 mL of solvent.
-The end of the probe submersed to a depth of 5 mm.
+Measurements were conducted in 250 mL pyrex reaction vessels filled with 125 mL of solvent with the end of the probe submersed to a depth of 5 mm.
 The magnitude of e’’ at the conventional microwave heating frequency 2.45 GHz is compared between solvents and to the existing data on the loss factor of water.

 Keywords: Loss Factor, Dielectric Measurements, Microwave Heating, Organic Solvents.